IW-Academy/july-2025-source-control-practice/README.md

-# academy-source-control-template
+# july-2025-source-control-practice
-Template repo for use in the Source Control sessions for NJA and Generation DE programmes
+Template repo for use in Source Control sessions